ngrok/ngrok-docs/docs/integrations/tiktok/webhooks.md

 ### Run Webhooks with TikTok and ngrok {#run-webhook}

-By default, you are subscribed to all events that happens in your TikTok app.
+By default, you are subscribed to all events that happen in your TikTok app.
 TikTok sends different request body contents depending on the event that is being triggered.

 After your app is approved, associate a user with your app.